 An exciting menu of hands-on activities and "edutainment" gives visitors a unique opportunity to discover and appreciate the complexities of the natural world and the significance of salmon to people of the Northwest.
 Students from schools throughout North Central Washington visit the festival during the two special school days.
 On Saturday and Sunday the event attracts thousands of visitors from the Northwest.
 For more information, visit the Wenatchee River Salmon Festival website.

-The PUD helped develop an exciting curriculum for schools in North Central Washington.
+Chelan PUD helped develop an exciting curriculum for schools in North Central Washington.
 The "River of Power" program is part of the curriculum at elementary schools in Wenatchee, Eastmont, Cashmere, Leavenworth, Entiat, Chelan and Manson school districts, as well as some private schools in the area.
-The program was deleveloped jointly by Wenatchee School District and Chelan PUD.
+The Wenatchee School District and Chelan PUD worked together to create the program.
 Information about power generation, the Columbia River and migrating salmon is integrated into math and social studies classes.
 The program culminates each year with more than 1,000 fourth-graders coming to Rocky Reach Dam to learn about hydropower, dams and Columbia River history.